-This information will prepare you for your interventional radiology procedure at Memorial Sloan Kettering Cancer Center (MSK).
-Your doctor has referred you for a procedure called a(n) _______________________________.
+This information will help you get ready for your interventional radiology procedure at Memorial Sloan Kettering (MSK).

 Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
 Talk with your healthcare provider about which medications are safe for you to stop taking.
 We have included some common examples below.

 If you take a blood thinner (medication that affects the way your blood clots), ask the healthcare provider performing your procedure what to do.
 Their contact information is listed at the end of this resource.
 Whether they recommend you stop taking the medication depends on the type of procedure you’re having and the reason you’re taking blood thinners.

 Don’t stop taking your blood thinner medication without talking with your healthcare provider.

 |Examples of Blood Thinners|

 |aspirin||dipyridamole (Persantine®)||nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®, Motrin®) or naproxen (Aleve®)||tinzaparin (Innohep®)|